About Bluestack Veterinary Clinic

 John also has a passion for horses, being involved with racehorses throughout his life.
 However, he will also be found in the consulting room and in the operating theatre with dogs and cats!

 Outside of work John is a keen sportsman and farmer.
-In his free time, he isn’t very far from livestock and in the future, he hopes to get back into football – however at the moment his and Kathryn’s 9month old daughter, Annabelle, is keeping them very busy!
+In his free time, he isn’t very far from livestock and in the future, he hopes to get back into football – however at the moment his and Kathryn's young family are keeping him very busy!

 Kathryn has loved horses and animals for as long as she can remember.
 She graduated from Sussex University in the UK with a degree in Biology in 2010 and decided to continue her education and passion for animals by studying Veterinary Medicine in Slovakia.
 She graduated in 2014 and since then has worked in busy mixed and Equine practices in the UK and Ireland.
 She has worked with top racehorses and showjumpers on the Curragh in Kildare and has a keen interest in racehorse and sports horse medicine.